master-hax/aosp-system-core/init/README.md

 > These are equivalent to using the `interface_start`, `interface_restart`, and `interface_stop`
 commands on the interface specified by the _value_ of the property.

+`ctl.oneshot_one` and `ctl.oneshot_off` will turn on or off the _oneshot_ flag for the service specified by the _value_ of the property.
+This is particularly intended for services that are conditionally lazy HALs.
+When they are lazy HALs, oneshot must be on, otherwise oneshot should be off.

 `ctl.sigstop_on` and `ctl.sigstop_off` will turn on or off the _sigstop_ feature for the service specified by the _value_ of the property.
 See the _Debugging init_ section below for more details about this feature.